 You will need to give us copies of the receipts to show how you have spent the money.

-If you have read the information above and you are sure that you are eligible to apply, please complete an application form – available online here, and also as PDF to print and fill in by hand (download here) or Word document to complete on your PC (download here).
+If you have read the information above and you are sure that you are eligible to apply, please complete the online application form.

 Between May and October 2020, we received a total of 43 applications.
 24 projects were awarded a grant across three funding rounds, held in June, August and October.